Syed12Gen/HTML-BASIC-TO-ADVANCE/README.md

-# Search bar using html css javascript
+# Search-bar using html css & javascript